n0x1/orchestral-forest/README.md

-A short enchanted-forest vibe orchestral piece of music I made
+A short enchanted-forest vibe orchestral piece of music I made.
+Stereo so headphones recommended!
 Song file: Orchestralsound.wav  // Listen also at https://soundcloud.com/cameron-manzo/orchestral-forest
 Also listen as mp4 here: